Home of English Grammar

 7. Permissive parents often do more harm than strict parents.

-8. Either could be used here facing various setbacks, she persisted in her efforts to find a good job.
+8. Despite / In spite of facing various setbacks, she persisted in her efforts to find a good job.

-9. He jumped up, wore his coat and rushed out.
+9. He jumped up, put on his coat, and rushed out.

 10. She enjoys teaching young kids.

-11. During a period of economic recession, people lose jobs.
+11. During periods of economic recession, people often lose their jobs.

 • Share